ChristianZimpelmann/christianzimpelmann.github.io/_pages/about.md

 I have made significant contributions to the development of [GETTSIM](https://github.com/iza-institute-of-labor-economics/gettsim), an open-source model of the German tax and transfer system which I also apply in my research.

-Please get in touch if you would like to chat about my or your research!
+Please reach out to me if you would like to talk about my or your research!

 [//]: # I apply GETTSIM in both my research and a project commissioned by the German Ministry of Family Affairs on the effects of a new basic child security (Kindergrundsicherung).